MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-devtest-to-labs.md

 - The dev/test VMs for Contoso's applications are running on VMware in their on-premises datacenter.
 - These VMs are used for development and testing prior to code being promoted to the production VMs.
-- Developers maintain their own workstations, but need new solutions for connecting remotely since many of them are working from home.
+- Developers maintain their own workstations, but need new solutions for connecting remotely from home offices.

 ### Proposed architecture